james2406/CodeFirstGirls-York2016/6-ajax/README.md

 var people = ["James", "Mike"]
 ```

-Array indexes are zero-based: The first element in the array is 0, the second is 1, and so on.
+Array indexes are zero-based: The first element in an array is 0, the second is 1, and so on.
 So, to take Mike's name out of the array we would do

 ```
 var people = ["James", "Mike"]